Parizaat/Tic-tac-toe/README.md

 # Tic-tac-toe
-This is a game made with html,tailwind css and javascript
+This is tic tac toe game made with HTML, Tailwind CSS, and JavaScript